 You can rely on donor eggs if one of the following situations apply to you:

 - If you have no more eggs due to your age.

 - If you have a genetic condition and cannot use your own eggs as a result.

-- If your own eggs can no longer be used as a result of medical treatment (e.g. cancer treatment).
+- If your own eggs are no longer suitable as a result of medical treatment (e.g. cancer treatment).

-There are two types of donation: anonymous and known donation, and each has its pros and cons.
-Decide which may be the best in your specific situation.
-Below you will find a brief description of the two options:
+There are two types of donation, each with their pros and cons.
+Decide which may the best in your specific situation.
+Below you will find a summary of the two options:

 On the day of the egg retrieval, the eggs are inseminated with the sperm of the recipient’s partner or a sperm donor.
-They are then frozen while the body of the recipient is prepared, through medication, followed by the transfer of a thawed embryo.
+The embryos are then frozen while the body of the recipient is prepared through medication, followed by the transfer of a thawed embryo.